 The only way to be happy, is to be aware of this moment, even if this moment suck (yes even if the present moment sucks).

 I know that there’s validity to this conclusion because I started wanting to live, when I started meditating.

 Meditation taught me to remain present and since then, I’ve never thought of suicide as an option.

 The question isn’t how to be happy but how to remain present

 If Matt Killingsworth found that mind wandering causes unhappiness but even so, he found that people are very rarely present, they are only present 53% of the time.

 Mind wandering is actually a way of life for most of us.

-Meditation trains the mind to remain present by focusing on the breath or the sensations in our body.
+It trains the mind to remain present by focusing our attention on our breath or the sensations in our body.

-It teaches you how to be happy by opening you to your inner world so you can start to look inward for the answers and is one of those tried and tested techniques that have been around for as long as we’ve been conscious of our own existence.
+It's a tried and tested technique that has have been around for as long as we’ve been conscious of our own existence.